gagolews/stringi/INSTALL.md

 ```

-To build 64bit version of ICU4C:
+To build a 64bit version of `ICU4C`:

 ```
 make clean # clean after 32bit build